-General Administration - includes expenditures for the following functions: Support Services - General Administration and Support Services - Business.
+General Administration - includes expenditures for the following functions: Support Services - General Administration and Support Serivces - Business.

-School Administration - includes expenditures for the following function: Support Services - School Administration.
+School Administration - includes expenditures for the following functions: Support Services - School Administration.

-Other - includes all expenditure functions not included in Instruction or Administration Categories.
+Other - includes all expenditure functions not included in Instruction or Administration categories.